hmcts/ccd-logstash/README.md

-# cnp-module-elk
+# ccd-logstash

-This repository enables you to build a Logstash image and deploy a Logstash.
+This repository enables you to build a Logstash image and deploy CCD Logstash.